Support the news

 New England Folk Festival - Scheduled to take place April 24-26, the festival has been canceled due to concerns over COVID-19.

-Global Arts Live - All concerts have been canceled or rescheduled “for 30 days, up until and including April 11,” according to a statement on the organization’s website.
+Global Arts Live - All concerts have been canceled or postponed through June 26.
+For a full list, read the statement on the organization’s website.

-Cambridge Public Libraries - All branches will be closed through at least March 29.
+Cambridge Public Libraries - All branches will be closed until further notice.

-Arlington Public Libraries - All branches are closing for two weeks effective March 13.
+Arlington Public Libraries - All branches are closed until further notice.

 John F. Kennedy Presidential Library and Museum - As of March 11, the library and museum will be closed until further notice.

-Franklin Park Zoo and Stone Zoo will be temporarily closed through March 31.
+Franklin Park Zoo and Stone Zoo will be temporarily closed until further notice.
 All scheduled events and education programs are also canceled during this time.

-Tower Hill Botanic Garden - UPDATE: The property is closed from March 16 to April 4.
+Tower Hill Botanic Garden - The property is closed until May 4.

-PRX Podcast Garage - Locations in Boston and Washington D.C. are closed through the end of March with plans to transition to online workshops and gatherings.
+PRX Podcast Garage - Locations in Boston and Washington D.C. are currently closed with plans to transition to online workshops and gatherings.

 Cambridge Science Festival - Originally scheduled to take place April 17-26, the festival has been canceled “in light of Covid-19 (the coronavirus disease) and the clear policies issued by MIT concerning events and best practices for public health.”